rocket7642/CSS143B/homework/homework2/problem_2/readme.md

 ### Tests for the ArrayStack Class (10pt)

-Following the exmaple of ArrayStack from class, implement the following functions in Tests.java:
+Following the exmaple of ArrayQueue from class, implement the following functions in Tests.java:
 - testArrayStackOfSizeOne
 - testArrayStackOfSizeTwo
 - testArrayStackOfSizeThree